elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

        test/kv/registry_test.exs:33: (test)
 ```

 We are going to solve this issue by defining a new supervisor that will spawn and supervise all buckets.
 There is one supervisor strategy, called `:simple_one_for_one`, that is the perfect fit for such situations: it allows us to specify a worker template and supervise many children based on this template.
-With this strategy, no workers are started during the supervisor initialization, and a new worker is started each time `start_child/2` is called.
+With this strategy, no workers are started during the supervisor initialization.
+Instead, a worker is started manually via the `Supervisor.start_child/2` function.

 Let's define our `KV.BucketSupervisor` in `lib/kv/bucket_supervisor.ex` as follows: